-The quality of the primary fruit is impeccable cherry, blackberry and dark prune.
-Savory spice and tobacco frames that fruit with precision and focus.
-There is no doubt that this is the best edition of Biserno.
+Biserno shows immediately its quality with taste of impeccable cherry, blackberry and dark prune flavors.
+It presents savory spice and tobacco framed with precision and focus.
+There is no doubt that this is one of the best editions of Biserno.

 Pair with braised or roasted meats and hard cheeses.

 GRAPES: 35% Merlot, 30% Cabernet Franc, 30% Cabernet Sauvignon, 5% Petit Verdot

 AGING: The wine is further aged for 12 months in the bottle before release

 - Vineyards benefit from Upper Maremma's perfect terroir